AnidemDex/Blockflow/CONTRIBUTING.md

 > **Author note:**
 > This contribution guideline is based on many other open source projects.
 We show it as a _guideline_ and not as a _strict rule_ to follow.

+# Project structure
+Please refer to [overview](OVERVIEW.md) file to know the project structure in detail.